WireGuard/wireguard-windows/adminregistry.md

 These are advanced configuration knobs that admins can set to do unusual things that are not recommended.
 There is no UI to enable these, and no such thing is planned.
+These registry keys may also be removed at some point in the future.
 Use at your own risk, and please make sure you know what you're doing.

 #### `HKLM\Software\WireGuard\LimitedOperatorUI`